ShanshanChen-Biostat/shanshanchen-biostat.github.io/index.md

 <img align="left" src="img/Me.png" alt="Me" width = "150" height = "200">

-I'm an Associate Professor in the [Department of Biostatistics](https://biostatistics.vcu.edu/), [School of Population Health](https://sph.vcu.edu/), at [Virginia Commonwealth University](https://www.vcu.edu/).
+I'm an Associate Professor in the [Department of Biostatistics](https://biostatistics.vcu.edu/), [School of Public Health](https://sph.vcu.edu/), at [Virginia Commonwealth University](https://www.vcu.edu/).
 My research interests lie in translating wearable sensing and real-time technologies into medical research, clinical practice and general health and wellness management, via designing and statistical modeling of data from such systems.

 ## Education
 Ph.D, Electrical Engineering, University of Virginia -- 2013